 Users must only photograph people with their permission.
 Users must only take pictures or videos that are required for a task or activity.
 All unnecessary images or videos will be deleted immediately

 Devices may be used in lessons in accordance with teacher direction

 Staff owned devices should not be used for personal purposes during teaching sessions, unless in exceptional circumstances

 Printing from personal devices will not be possible

-Insurance

-Schools that have implemented an authorised device approach (1:1 deployment) may wish to consider how they will insure these devices and should include details of the claims process in this policy.

-Copyright of these Template Policies is held by SWGfL.
-Schools / Academies and other educational institutions are permitted free use of the Template Policies for the purposes of policy writing, review and development.
-Any person or organisation wishing to use the document for other purposes should seek consent from SWGfL (esafety@swgfl.org.uk) and acknowledge its use.
-Every effort has been made to ensure that the information included in this document is accurate, as at the date of publication in April 2016.
-However, SWGfL cannot guarantee its accuracy, nor can it accept liability in respect of the use of the material.

-© South West Grid for Learning Trust Ltd